unoplatform/uno/doc/articles/features/winapp-sdk-specifics.md

 - The two `FrameworkReference` packages must be aligned with the "build" version number (`22000` in the example above) of the "Microsoft.Windows.SDK.BuildTools" package defined earlier in the project
 - The "revision" version number (`25` in the example above) must be the highest found in the versions of https://www.nuget.org/packages/Microsoft.Windows.SDK.NET.Ref.

-## Unpackaged application support
+## Un-packaged application support
 By default the **Uno Platform App** Visual Studio template creates a packaged application.
-If you want to add unpackaged support, you'll need to do the following:
+If you want to add un-packaged support, you'll need to do the following:
 - Add a new entry in the launchSettings.json file:
     ```json
     {